 Details of competitions for College Research Associate positions can be found below.

-COLLEGE RESEARCH ASSOCIATES 2022
+KING’S COLLEGE RESEARCH ASSOCIATES 2023

-King’s College intends to make up to six appointments to College Post-doctoral Research Associates (CRAs) to join the College in October 2022.
+King’s College intends to make up to eight appointments to College Post-doctoral Research Associates (CRAs) to join the College in October 2023.
 Applicants must at the time of appointment be of post-doctoral standing and may be graduates of any university.
 They must at the time of appointment, and for the duration of the appointment, be employed by the University of Cambridge in a post-doctoral research role.
 Candidates would normally be early in their research careers.

 College Post-doctoral Associates will be selected by the College’s Research Committee and selection will be through evaluation of a proposal from applicants for undertaking research activity within the College.
 Applications may come from individuals or from groups of up to three, who can be working in any branch of the sciences, arts or humanities.
 Groups will be treated as a single application and will be interviewed as a group.
 Examples of potential research activity would be: